lmorchard/blog.lmorchard.com/posts/2015-10-28-catbearcoin.md

 Exchange services pop up to trade currency between browser wallets.
 You make a small profit by playing the markets, but you decide it's not really your thing.
-Some folks really make it big.

 Fraud & scams grow - you get bitten more than once.
-But, Firefox & Chrome & Safari & Edge are all in a race for user protections and offer generous refunds, so it's never really a big problem for you.
-It's a little annoying to keep up to date with the tech on your site, but Amazon mostly just takes care of it as part of the hosting package.
+But, Catbear & Lodestone & Sojourn & Trident are all in a race for user protections and offer generous refunds, so it's never really a big problem for you.
+It's a little annoying to keep up to date with the tech on your site, but NileMart mostly just takes care of it as part of the hosting package.

 ## Good times